Can colorectal cancer be prevented?

 At this time, the best advice about diet and activity to possibly reduce your risk of colorectal cancer is to:

-- Increase the intensity and amount of physical activity.
+· Increase the intensity and amount of your physical activity.

-For more information about diet and physical activity, refer to our document, American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.
+For more about diet and physical activity, see the American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.